Rafael Devers Player Props: Red Sox vs. Yankees

 Rafael Devers At The Plate

-- Among the qualified hitters in MLB play, his batting average ranks 103rd, his on-base percentage ranks 130th, and he is 17th in the league in slugging.
+- Among the qualifying batters, he ranks 109th in batting average, while his on-base percentage ranks 131st and he is 20th in slugging.

-- In 49.2% of his games this season, Devers has had at least one RBI.
-He's picked up more than one in 20.0% and driven in three or more of his team's runs in six contests.
+- Devers has an RBI in 32 of 66 games this season, with multiple RBI in 13 of them.
+He has also driven home three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.